verilator/verilator/docs/guide/exe_verilator.rst

    detailed messages.
 See :vlopt:`--debug` for other implications of enabling debug.

+.. option:: --decorations none

+.. option:: --decorations medium

-.. option:: --no-decoration
+.. option:: --decorations node

+   When creating output Verilated code, set level of comment and whitespace decoration.

+   With "--decorations none",
-   When creating output Verilated code, minimize comments, white space, symbol names, and other decorative items, at the cost of reduced readability.
+     Minimize comments, white space, symbol names, and other decorative items, at the cost of reduced readability.
 This may assist C++ compile times.
 This will not typically change the ultimate model's performance, but may in some cases.
+See also :vlopt:`--no-decoration` option.

+   With "--decorations medium",
+     The default, put a small amount of comments and white space, for typical level of readability.

+   With "--decorations node",
+     Include comments indicating what caused generation of the following text, including what node pointer (corresponding to :vlopt:`--dump-tree` .tree printed data), and the source Verilog filename and line number.
+If subsequent following statements etc have the same filename/line number these comments are omitted.
+This enables easy debug when looking at the C++ code to determine what Verilog source may be related.
+As node pointers are not stable between different Verilator runs, this may harm compile caching and should only be used for debug.

+.. option:: --no-decoration

+   Alias for ``--decorations none``.

 .. option:: --default-language <value>